awslabs/aws-lambda-redshift-loader/README.md

 With this AWS Lambda function, it's never been easier to get file data into Amazon Redshift.
 You simply push files into a variety of locations on Amazon S3, and have them automatically loaded into your Amazon Redshift clusters.

+For automated delivery of streaming data to S3 and Redshift, also consider using Amazon Kinesis Firehose: https://aws.amazon.com/kinesis/firehose

 ## Using AWS Lambda with Amazon Redshift
 Amazon Redshift is a fully managed petabyte scale data warehouse available for